thomasjamespope/CharTED-KMC/README.md

 $E_i^{cor}=-\frac{1}{\epsilon_r} \sum_{j\neq i}\frac{d_j\cdot R_{ij}}{|R_{ij}|^3}$

-where $R_{ij}$ is the spacial vector between site $i$ and site $j$.
+where $R_{ij}$ is the spacial vector between site $i$ and site $j$ and $\epsilon_r$ is the relative permittivity of the medium (controlled by `PERMITTIVITY`).
 For efficiency, only neighbouring sites are considered.
 The number of neighbouring layers is controlled with the `CORRELATED_NEIGHBORS` flag, which should be viewed as a convergence parameter.

 The dipole vectors on each site are assumed to have the same magnitude and are arranged in one of two ways depending on user input.
 This choice is controlled by the `CORRELATED_TYPE` flag, which can either be set to `RANDOM`, `ORDERED` or `MIXED`.
 In all cases, the magnitude of the dipole moment is given by the `DIPOLE_MOMENT` flag.